18F/uswds-jekyll/pages/guide/quick-start.md

 Users may not need to request a new project directory if they're working with someone who already has a project directory.
 Instead the manager of the existing project directory will need to request access to the project directory for additional users by emailing [scinet_vrsc@usda.gov](mailto:scinet_vrsc@usda.gov?subject=add%20to%20project)

-Directories in `/project` are not backed up, however users can copy important data from a directory in `/project` to a corresponding directory in `/KEEP` on Ceres that is backed up nightly.
-It is not recommended to run jobs from a directory in `/KEEP`.
+Directories in `/project` are not backed up, and it is not recommended to run jobs from a directory in `/KEEP`.

 # Data Transfer